 Password could be specified in plaintext or in SHA256 (hex format).

-To specify password in plaintext (not recommended), place it in a
+To assign a password in plaintext (not recommended), place it in a

-To specify SHA256 hash of a password, place it in a
+To assign a password using its SHA256 hash, place it in a

-Example of how to generate password from shell:
+Example of how to generate a password from shell: